stukint/resume-frontend/README.md

-Accessment for Nesa by Makers
+Assessment for Nesa by Makers